Bimsara-Janakantha/Local-RISCV-Development-Environment/src/01. CSR/README.md

 ### 📌 What Are CSRs?
 CSRs (**Control and Status Registers**) are special-purpose registers in RISC-V that control or report the processor state.
 They are **not part of the general-purpose register file (x0–x31)** and are accessed via special instructions:
-- `csrrw rd, csr, rs1` — CSR read/write
+- `csrrw rd, csr, rs1` — CSR read/write -> Read CSR into rd
 - `csrrs rd, csr, rs1` — CSR read and set bits
 - `csrrc rd, csr, rs1` — CSR read and clear bits
 - Pseudo-instructions like `csrr rd, csr` and `csrw csr, rs1` are commonly used.